 - In the Actions pane, click Add Category.

-Alternatively, in the Business View tree, right-click the main node and select Categorization Wizard.
+Alternatively, in the Business View tree, right-click the main node and select Add Category.

-- At the Name and Object Type step of the Categorization Wizard, enter a category name and make sure that Virtual Machine is selected as an object type.
+- At the Name and Object Type step of the wizard, enter a category name and an object type.

-- At the Categorization Method step of the Categorization Wizard, select the Multiple conditions option.
+- At the Categorization Method step of the wizard, select the Multiple conditions option.

 - At the Group Name step of the Add Group wizard, enter a group name and description.